 I have noted that seductions are often accompanied by too much emotional baggage automatically associated with expressions of affection.
 These are interactions that escalate much too quickly to be authentic.
 Other times, seductions involve the need for one to "save" another, or "be saved" from something by another.
 Seductions do not like a healthy autonomy, as they are based in unconscious power and control factors.

 To the degree our inner Lover is unhealthy, we are needy and hope someone will come along to end our feelings of inadequacy.
 If our inner Lover is healthy, we tend not to attract destructive or clingy people who get attached and controlling, or those who quickly begin offloading heavy emotional freight or expecting a form of salvation from us and what we offer or don't.
 Beware of self-pity, as this is a common form of seducing another into "helping" in ways that don't help.

-Ultimately, as I hinted at earlier, the Lover is about the dance of courtship between the lower self and the Higher Self, and we play out this dance through relationships that mirror both of these parts of our inner nature.
-As we embrace the courtship of the Higher Self to bring our personality out of various forms of suffering, we can find a way to view all our relationships through the eyes of the Lover, and grow beyond the seductions that only cause us pain.
+Ultimately, as offered earlier, the Lover is about the dance of courtship between the lower self and the Higher Self, and we play out this dance through relationships that mirror both of these parts of our inner nature.
+As we embrace the courtship of the Higher Self to bring our personality out of various forms of suffering, we can find a way to view all our relationships through the eyes of our inner Lover, and grow beyond the seductions that only cause us pain.

 So How Did Valentine’s Day Come To Be?

 We now segue into a brief and interesting history lesson about Valentine's Day, because it’s a good thing to honor the circumstances that brought our world to give a day to valuing lovers.
 That’s a strange notion in itself, given the barbarism of our world these past few thousand years.